htw-imi-showtime/showtime-website/content/ss20/bachelor/b5-the-missing-tool-projekt/userCenteredDesign.md

 +++
-title = " User-Centered Design"
+title = "Our Focus: User-Centered Design"
 +++

-# Our Focus: User-Centered Design

 ### Whatever you need, whenever you need it